melonlay/prompt-reader/README.md

 - Python 3.10 or higher
 - tkinter
 - Pillow 11.1.0 (for image processing)
+- google-generativeai (for Gemini API)
+- python-dotenv (for environment variables)
 - Operating System: Windows, macOS, or Linux

 ### Installation